fotahub/fotahub-device-sdk-esp8266/docs/getting-started/thingshadow.md

 `https://bin.fotahub.com/6258c080-85f6-4a7a-84a2-7a9ef16d03fc/DemoProduct-1.1@1`

 The downloaded firmware binary is stored in the device's flash memory using the partition that is not occupied by the still executing firmware version.
 At the same time, the downloaded firmware binary's checksum or signature gets recalculated and compared to the corresponding checksum or signature included in the previously received delta state document.
-If both match, the firmware update gets activated by restarting the device and letting boot it into the flash memory partition where the downloaded firmware binary has been stored.
+If both match, the firmware update gets applied by restarting the device and letting boot it into the flash memory partition where the downloaded firmware binary has been stored.

 After the restart, the device starts executing the new firmware version downloaded from FotaHub.
 To be sure that it behaves as expeced, a built-in self test procedure is launched.
 Only when the latter completes successfully, the new firmware version is confirmed and becomes definite.
 In the opposite case, the previous firmware version is restored.